sheepbox8646/sheepbox8646/README.md

 # About me

-* 😀 I am 14 years old and I'll start my first year in senior high school.
+* 😀 I am 14 years old and I'm in my first year in senior high school.
 * 👀 I am one of the creator of BugDuck open source team.
 * 💻 I started learning programming in 2020.
 * 🐴 I will still be a brony forever.